Covid-19: New mutation of Delta variant under close watch in UK

 - Published

-Officials are keeping a close watch on a new descendent of the Delta variant of Covid that is causing a growing number of infections.
+Officials are keeping a close watch on a new descendant of the Delta variant of Covid that is causing a growing number of infections.

 Delta is the UK's dominant variant, but latest official data suggests 6% of Covid cases that have been genetically sequenced are of a new type.